cose-wg/cose-hash-sig/draft-ietf-cose-hash-sig.md

 signature algorithm schemes.
 This specification makes use of the signature with appendix scheme for hash-based signatures.

-The signature value is a large byte string.
-The byte string is designed for easy parsing, and it includes a counter and type codes that indirectly provide all of the information that is needed to parse the byte string during signature validation.
+The signature value is a large byte string as described in {{overview}}.
+The byte string is designed for easy parsing.
+The HSS, LMS, and LMOTS components of the signature value format include counters and type codes that indirectly provide all of the information that is needed to parse the byte string during signature validation.

 When using a COSE key for this algorithm, the following checks are made: